m3f157O/combine_harvester/README.md

 If you have a Go implementation, please give me feedback.
 I'm on it but still have some bugs related to memory size

 I suspect that there is still no way to monitor the MiniDumpWriteDump callback, and all the protection against a possible credential dump via this technique is then entrusted to machine learning detections.
-This is confirmed by the following: